grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 The collector configuration file is composed of components that are used to collect, transform, and send data.
-Alloy configuration files use [configuration syntax](https://grafana.com/docs/alloy/latest/concepts/configuration-syntax/).
+Alloy configuration files use the Alloy [configuration syntax](https://grafana.com/docs/alloy/latest/concepts/configuration-syntax/).
 Agent Flow files use the [River](/docs/agent/latest/flow/config-language/) language.

 {{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}